On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Examples

 where $\mathsf{R}$ is the scalar curvature of $M$ and $\mathsf{F}$ is the Clifford multiplied curvature of $\nabla^{E}$.
 Clearly, $\slashed{D}^{2}$ is a normally hyperbolic operator and thus $\slashed{D}$ is of Dirac-type.
-This formula also shows that the Weitzenb\"ock connection is the twisted spin-connection on the bundle $S \otimes E$ and therefore this is the connection to be used for microlocalisation.
-Since $\slashed{D}$ is formally selfadjoint with respect to the natural inner product $\langle \cdot | \cdot \rangle$ on $S \otimes E$, a Feynman propagator for $\slashed{D}$ exists by Theorem~\ref{thm: existence_Feynman_propagator_NHOp} yet the existence of Hadamard states cannot be concluded due to the fact that $\langle \cdot | \cdot \rangle$ is not positive-definite unless $(M, g)$ is a Riemannian manifold.
-However, $(M, g)$ is globally hyperbolic and thus, there exist smooth spacelike Cauchy hypersurfaces $\Sigma_{t} := \{t\} \times \Sigma$ with future-directed unit vector field $N$ normal to $\Sigma$ so that $\upgamma (N) \cdot$ defines the Clifford multiplication to achieve the positive-definite sesequilinear form~\eqref{eq: positive_definite_sesequilinear_form_Dirac_type_op}.
-Then Theorem~\ref{thm: Hadamard_bisolution_Dirac_type_op} is applicable and we have Feynman propagators with the desired positivity with respect to $\langle \cdot|\cdot \rangle$.
+This formula also shows that the Weitzenb\"ock connection is the twisted spin-connection $\nabla$ on the twisted spinor bundle and therefore it induces the $\slashed{D}$-compatible connection on $\Hom{S \otimes E, S \otimes E} \to T^{*} M$, which is to be used for microlocalisation.
+Since $\slashed{D}$ is formally selfadjoint with respect to the natural inner product $(\cdot| \cdot)$ on $S \otimes E$, a Feynman propagator for $\slashed{D}$ exists by Theorem~\ref{thm: existence_Feynman_propagator_NHOp} yet the existence of Hadamard states cannot be concluded due to the fact that $(\cdot | \cdot)$ is not positive-definite unless $(M, g)$ is a Riemannian manifold.
+However, since $(M, g)$ is globally hyperbolic, there exist smooth spacelike Cauchy hypersurfaces $\Sigma_{t} := \{t\} \times \Sigma$ with future-directed unit vector field $N$ normal to $\Sigma_{t}$ so that $\upgamma (N) \cdot$ defines the Clifford multiplication to achieve the hermitian form $\langle \cdot | \cdot \rangle$ satisfying~~\eqref{eq: positive_definite_sesequilinear_form_Dirac_type_op}.
+Then, Theorem~\ref{thm: Hadamard_bisolution_Dirac_type_op} is applicable and we have a Feynman propagator with the desired positivity with respect to $(\cdot|\cdot)$.